 Administrative Information Management

 The Administrative Information Management (AIM) program provides the skills needed for office professionals to keep pace in today's rapidly changing business world.
-The program is designed to satisfy the growing demand for creative and innovative employees who can solve problems utilizing software and increase productivity.
+The program is designed to satisfy the growing demand for creative and innovative employees who can solve problems and increase productivity software.
 Graduates have a firm understanding of information management and the role of technology in an office environment.
 This program includes courses in emerging technologies, communication and presentations skills, business studies, office administration, meetings and events, project management, and integrated business applications.
 The program also gives students advanced skills in word processing, database, spreadsheets and presentation software.

 Students interested in this program may also consider applying to the one-year Office Professional certificate, which ladders into the second year of the AIM diploma.